guidoism/tome/README.md

 * Given that we want the latency to first page displayed to be low as possible, for non-standard fonts maybe we should encode a 32x64 (or something) bitmap version of the characters used on that first page along with those characters
 * If we are going to inline a font map, it would be ideal to use a progressive format like JPEG-XL
 * The total size of a webpage (including all assets) should be smaller than a png screenshot of it
 * There's a tension between a format for archival purposes and a format for getting content quickly on the web.
 How can we reconcile this?
+I want to be able to archive webpages that I've visited.

 # Open Questions